Alana Jochum, Executive Director

 Grant Stancliff, Communications Director

 Grant Stancliff joined Equality Ohio in December of 2012 and serves as Communications Director.
-He has a background in communicating the ideas of social justice movements, including the prevention of sexual assault, domestic violence, addressing institutional racism, and the intersection of LGBTQ issues in these realms.
-He has designed and implemented social marketing campaigns aimed at the public good and has consulted on strategy and messaging.
-As a community educator, he designed curricula on anti-oppression and LGBTQ-tolerance for communities, organizations, churches, and businesses.
-He was the formal managing editor of Partners in Social Change and the online editor of The Easterner.
+He has a background in messaging the ideas of social justice movements, including violence prevention, the impacts of institutional racism, and the intersection of LGBTQ issues in these realms.
+He has designed and implemented social marketing campaigns aimed at the public good within public health frameworks.
+Formally, he was the managing editor of Partners in Social Change and the online editor of The Easterner.

 Gwen Stembridge, Northeast Ohio Coordinator